chmagitt/iothub-private-endpoint/README.md

 - Private IP addresses only
 - Jump box scenario

-The setup can be applied for demo, POC or deployment.
+The setup proposed in this Repos can be applied for demo, POC or deployment.

 For more details on **IoT Hub support for virtual networks with Private Link and Managed Identity**,  you can read the Microsoft Documentation : [Azure IoT Hub support for virtual networks | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-hub/virtual-network-support)

 # General Setup
 As a short explanation, you can see in the diagram bellow how applications interact with IoT hub.